 Information objects that convey information used to maintain the security of resources in computerized environments are known as Computer Security Objects (CSOs).
 The Computer Security Objects Register (CSOR) specifies names that uniquely identify CSOs.
 These unique names are used to reference these objects in abstract specifications and during the negotiation of security services for a transaction or application.
 The CSOR is also a repository of parameters associated with the registered objects.

-For agencies requesting a new OID, please send email with OID name, associated document and point of contact information.
+For agencies requesting a new certificate policy object identifiers (OID), please send email with OID name, associated document and point of contact information.

 New registration branches and their object-specific requirements will be defined as the need arises.